dirkjanm/adconnectdump/README.md

 Note that the storage method of the credentials was changed in late 2019.
 The ADSyncDecrypt tool will automatically impersonate the `NT SERVICE\ADSync` service to extract the credentials via DPAPI.
 ADSyncGather is not compatible with the updated credential storage, but adconnectdump.py/ADSyncQuery should be working.
 The inner workings of this method are described in [this blog](https://dirkjanm.io/updating-adconnectdump-a-journey-into-dpapi/).

 In 2025, Microsoft introduced the option of using a Service Principal identity for Entra ID connect instead of a user account.
 The tool ADSyncCertDump is compatible with this.
+The code for this tool is based on [Shwmae by Ceri Coburn](https://github.com/CCob/Shwmae) and used under the BSD-3-Clause license.

 # Tool comparison
 This repository features 3 different ways of dumping credentials.